lrydzkowski/Lexica/README.md

 .\Lexica.CLI.exe --help
 ```

-You can also show help for run command:
+You can also show help for 'run' command:

 ```
 .\Lexica.CLI.exe run --help